ChamiliAbeythilaka/ChamiliAbeythilaka/README.md

 ## 👩‍💻 About Me

-- 🎓 Graduate with a B.Sc.
-(Hons) in Information Technology and Management from the **Faculty of Information Technology, University of Moratuwa**.
+🎓 Graduate from **University of Moratuwa - Faculty of IT**
-- 📜 **ISTQB Certified Tester – Foundation Level (CTFL)** with a strong foundation in software quality assurance principles.
+📜 **ISTQB CTFL Certified Software QA Engineer**
-- 🔍 Passionate **Software Quality Assurance Engineer** with experience in **Manual Testing, Automation Testing, API Testing, and Test Automation frameworks**.
+🔍 Skilled in **Manual Testing, Automation Testing, and API Testing**
-- 🤖 Interested in leveraging **AI-driven testing approaches** to improve test efficiency, coverage, and software quality.
+🤖 Exploring **AI-driven testing and quality engineering practices**
-- 🚀 Continuously learning and exploring modern testing tools, automation practices, and quality engineering approaches.
+🚀 Continuously learning modern testing tools, automation frameworks, and QA practices